mchirico/go911/README.md

 ## go911

-This puts data into BigQuery
+This puts data into BigQuery.
+See [activeIncident](https://github.com/mchirico/activeIncident) if you want scape that can be shared, since no json service account are needed in that version.

 ```
 docker run --rm -it aipiggybot/activeinc